-Rare award winner with outer carmine-red petals, pale rose interior with a golden-yellow base.
+Rare award winner with outer carmine-red petals.

 Zone This refers to the USDA hardiness zone assigned to each part of the country, based on the minimum winter temperature that a region typically experiences.
 Hardiness zone ranges are provided for all perennial plants and you should always choose plants that fall within your range.

 Sun The amount of sunlight this product needs daily in order to perform well in the garden.
 Full sun means 6 hours of direct sun per day; partial sun means 2-4 hours of direct sun per day; shade means little or no direct sun.

 Height The typical height of this product at maturity.

 Spread The width of the plant at maturity.

 Bloom Season The time of the year when this product normally blooms.